We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 When writing down their reactions, remember to capture their personalities.
 Maybe there’s a word they often use.
 Or a gesture they make when assessing their surroundings.

 So you can work on powering up your noun and verb usage skills.
 Since adverbs and adjectives are modifiers, you may have the temptation to rely on them too much.
 Weakening the impact of your writing.
 What if you can use nouns and verbs with such precision that you rarely need to depend on modifiers?

 Bring the adverb/adjective card when it’s time to double down to give the readers the increased heart palpitations they’re asking for.

 Editing another person’s writing forces you to slow down and digest each word.
 It kickstarts your brain as you ask yourself, “Is this the perfect word?”
 “What if the sentence structure could use a little makeover?”

-As you go through the piece, you’ll sharpen your critical thinking, problem-solving, and reading comprehension skills.
+You’ll sharpen your critical thinking, problem-solving, and reading comprehension as you go through the piece.
 And you may even pop up a light bulb or two as you extract new ideas!

 When you think of your theme, what images come to mind?
 List them down.
 If your theme is about betrayal, maybe you imagine knives, masks, scratched-out words on a secret note, dirty mirrors, broken magnifying lenses, and muddy waters.

-If you repeat the process with each of your major characters, what images come to mind?
+What images come to mind if you repeat the process with each of your major characters?
 These will come in handy when you need a mood lift.
 Or when making your sentences more exciting and engaging using metaphors.

 You’ve come a long way from where you were years ago.
 If you were to think back, what was a tough situation you had to go through?
 And if you could write a letter to your younger self, what would you say?
 What will be the tips, encouragements, and warnings you’d give?